On extremes for Gaussian subordination: Introduction

 In the univariate case, to characterize the behavior of the maximum in the presence of strong local dependence, where exceedances tend to cluster so that the limit behavior of extremes may deviate from the i.i.d.\ case, \cite{leadbetter1983extremes_paper} introduced the extremal index.
 This parameter can be interpreted as the reciprocal of the expected cluster size of extremes; see also \cite{hsing1988exceedance} for related developments. \cite{nandagopalan1990multivariate,nandagopalan1994multivariate} extended the notion of extremal index to the multivariate setup; see also \cite{smithcharacterization}.
 Further important developments, e.g., \cite{davis1995point,basrak2009regularly}, provided explicit descriptions of a typical cluster under the assumption of joint regular variation, leading to the notion of tail process.
-A comprehensive survey of these developments can be found in recent monographs \cite{kulik20heavy,mikosch2024extreme}.
+A comprehensive survey of these developments can be found in recent monographs \cite{kulik20heavy,mikosch2024extreme}. {A recent related example is \citet{bai2023tail}, where the extremal index and the local clustering structure of extremes are analyzed through tail-process techniques in a setting where the classical mixing-based approach is not adopted.}